bitcraze/crazyflie-link-rs/README.md

 Look at and run the [examples](crazyflie-link/examples) to understand the current state of the link.
 Implementeation is still in progress.

+The link is implemented in Rust Async functions, this means that an async executor neeeds to be used.
+`async-std` is used in the examples and by the python binding.
+`async_executors` is used to make the lib independent of specific executors, any executors handles by `async_executors` is supported, this includes `tokio` and `wasm_bindgen_futures`.

 ## Working with the python binding

 The python binding uses PyO3 and Maturin.
 You can test it in a venv: